 With a deep commitment to educational excellence, the dedication to implement a program like this can give more Women of Color the chance to live out their dreams as well as ferment the backbone of leadership and economic success in the United States - one that would encourage female students to not only seek careers in STEM related fields but to specifically prepare them to assume leadership roles in the industry.

 We envision a change in the attitude minoritized women have about STEM and to overcome the challenges they face as black and brown women throughout their lives using practical and theoretical learning styles in STEM and non-STEM settings.
 This will encourage women to expand their knowledge and believe in their potential success to succeed in STEM.

-Coming together from a wide variety of backgrounds and experiences, our skilled team of professionals is the backbone of sySTEMic Flow.
+Coming together from a wide variety of backgrounds and experiences, our skilled team of professionals are the backbone of sySTEMic Flow®.
 Their ideas help shape the direction and mission of our organization as it continues to develop.